ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 ```

-There are 8 samples, 4 from lake Wakatipu (WK)and 4 from lake Wanaka (WK)
+There are 8 samples, 4 from lake Wakatipu (WK)and 4 from lake Wanaka (WK)/

-Genetic data
-Open a fastq file

 The [fastq format](https://en.wikipedia.org/wiki/FASTQ_format) is a standard way of storing raw genetic data.